 The need for legal assistance on Lesvos is greater than ever, and growing: there are new arrivals from Turkey almost every day and so far this year, over twice as many asylum seekers have arrived compared to the same period last year.

-There is no state-provided legal aid and so the only way an asylum seeker can receive assistance from a lawyer is through an organisation like ours.
+There is no state-provided legal aid and so the only way an asylum seeker can receive assistance with their asylum application is through an organisation like ours.

 As our organisation is volunteer-based, our operational costs are low.
 A donation of €25 enables our team of practising and experienced European asylum lawyers to provide one-to-one legal assistance to people in need.
 We are not funded by the EU or the Greek Government.

 We are extremely grateful for all donations.

 Please help us protect human rights and uphold the rule of law by donating using the button below.